Our Campfire Heritage Stories are a range of stories told around our campfire by members of our community whose heritage comes from further afield.

 Stories of home, food, journeys, family, celebrations and traditions are shared around a campfire, while marshmallows are toasted.

-Oral historian Jonathan Kempster has recorded these stories so that they could be shared across our digital channels to the wider community and to add to our collection.
+Oral historian Jonathan Kempster has recorded these stories so that they can be shared across our digital channels to the wider community and be added to our collection.

-Additional interview with Rabbi Neil Janes
+- Additional interview with Rabbi Neil Janes

-Additional interview with Mei Sim Merry (Hong Kong)
+- Additional interview with Mei Sim Merry (Hong Kong)

-Additional interview with Irfan Arif (Pakistan)
+- Additional interview with Irfan and Rabbiah Arif (Pakistan)

-Visitors who also decided to share their stories on the day
+- Visitors who also decided to share their stories on the day

 If you are a resident of the Chilterns and would like to share your heritage story then please contact Jacqui Gellman on email@example.com